-- no basement is proposed and any crawl space is designed to facilitate service only. - b. if the addition is situated outside of the flooding hazard, that: - the number of dwelling units is the same or less; - the structure will be floodproofed to a sufficient elevation above the identified flood elevation of the watercourse/waterbody to the satisfaction of Otonabee Conservation; - where a basement already exists within the flooding hazard, no new connecting basement area is proposed; and, - safe access (ingress/egress), to the satisfaction of Otonabee Conservation, can be provided;
+- no basement is proposed and any crawl space is designed to facilitate service only. - b. if the addition is situated outside of the flooding hazard, that: - the number of dwelling units is the same or less; - the structure will be floodproofed to a sufficient elevation above the identified flood elevation of the watercourse/waterbody to the satisfaction of Otonabee Conservation; - where a basement already exists within the flooding hazard, no new connecting basement area is proposed; and, - safe access (ingress/egress), to the satisfaction of Otonabee Conservation, can be provided.

-- 4.1(4) Flood susceptible ground floor additions to existing residential dwellings greater than the size provision identified in 4.1(3) above would be considered single residential development and therefore subject to Policy 4.1(2). - 4.1(5) An additional storey (or extension) above-grade on existing residential dwellings located within a flooding hazard will be permitted provided it can be demonstrated that: - the number of dwelling units is the same or less, and - safe access (ingress/egress), to the satisfaction of Otonabee Conservation can be provided.
+- 4.1(4) Flood susceptible ground floor additions to existing residential dwellings greater than the size provision identified in 4.1(3) above would be considered single residential development and therefore subject to Policy 4.1(2). - 4.1(5) An additional storey (or extension) at or above-grade on existing residential dwellings located within a flooding hazard will be permitted provided it can be demonstrated that: - the number of dwelling units is the same or less, and - safe access (ingress/egress), to the satisfaction of Otonabee Conservation, to and from a public road is provided for first responders.